bright/new-www/content/blog/from-hamlet-to-software-jarek’s-journey-to-devops-engineering.md

 I got my first job as a DevOps engineer in a team that lacked sufficient know-how.
 It was hard to learn from others there.
 While you can learn a lot on your own, **no certificate or course can replace mentoring from an experienced colleague**.
 That was what I lacked in that role, but eventually, I found it here at Bright Inventions.

 <div className="image">![quote on mentoring](/images/jarek_quote_mentoring.png "quote on mentoring")</div>

+## With your corporate experience, how do you find yourself at Bright Inventions?

+It’s great! **I really admire the pace at which things are managed here**.
+For example, I wanted to share information about a charity fund with the whole team, so I asked Ula if that was possible.
+She gave me approval in just two minutes.
+In the corporate world, I probably wouldn’t have received approval until after the fund’s deadline had passed.

+In terms of the technical aspect of my work, **the number of great experts here is truly impressive**.
+For me, as a relatively inexperienced DevOps specialist, it feels like being promoted to the top league. **I’m surrounded by people I can always approach to discuss technical matters, get another opinion, and receive valuable suggestions**.

+I also must say that the team retreats at Bright Inventions are the best I’ve ever experienced!